 If you’re more into inner and spiritual music, the Italian female duo Giolì and Assia could easily become one of your favorite artists.
 Having showcased their live skills thanks to the wonderful audio-video format #DiesisLive, the duo is also active in the studio; having released eight singles in 2018 and broken the wall of 1 M stream with Inside Your Head Giolì and Assia is one of the most promising duo for the years to come.
 The Italian duo Giolì and Assia have been gaining a lot of attention in the house and techno scenes thanks to their unique blend of live instrumentation and electronic production.
 They often perform with a variety of instruments, including guitar, keyboard, and drums.
 They’re also known for their energetic live shows, which combine their live instrumentation with DJ sets and live vocals.

 Nora En Pure

 All the way from South Africa, Nora En Pure has brought African tribal and deep sounds into house music becoming one of the few female DJs to play Ultra Miami mainstage.
 With a sound that features deep house and indie elements in 2016, she completed her first Ibiza Residency.
-She, then, launched her Purified brand that can now boast of parties all around the world including Miami Music Week and New York Brooklyn Mirage.
-With every release that overcomes the 1 M plays on Spotify, Nora En Pure has been crowned by the fans the Queen of deep house music.
+She, then, launched her Purified brand which can now boast of parties all around the world including Miami Music Week and New York Brooklyn Mirage.
+With every release that overcomes the 1 M plays on Spotify, Nora En Pure has been crowned by the fans as the Queen of deep house music.